 While we are following the industry trend in calling the program “U.K. NHS eProcurement,” it is important to understand that each country in the United Kingdom has its own health services agency.
 The current eProcurement requirements have been introduced by NHS England and only affect device organizations doing business with that agency.
 However, since England is the largest country in the U.K. by far, any organization marketing medical devices in the U.K. is very likely to be affected by NHS eProcurement.
 It is also likely that the health services of Scotland, Wales and Northern Ireland will implement the same or similar requirements in the future.

 Like UDI requirements in the U.S., eProcurement requirements are being phased in, with the highest risk device classes first.
 NHS has instituted separate deadlines for providing product and price data, with product data for each class required first, followed by price data for the same class one year later.
 Also, like UDI in the U.S., the deadline for data submission is at the end of September each year.

-As you can see from the timeline above, the first submission deadline is September 30 of this year for Class III product data.
+As you can see from the timeline above, the first submission deadline is September 30 2017, for Class III product data.
 This means that organizations selling Class III devices to NHS trusts should be working diligently on a compliance program.
 (Please note, the classification of your organization’s devices may be different from FDA’s device classification.)

 Have a question or want to get started on a strategy for NHS eProcurement?
 Contact the Life Sciences team at Reed Tech today.